belgianmobileid/doc/directIntegration/authentication.md

    </tbody>
 </table>

-<u><b>UserInfo Request</b></u> - When a request fails, the UserInfo Endpoint responds using the appropriate HTTP status code (typically, 400, 401, 403, or 405) and includes specific error codes in the response.
+<u><i>UserInfo Request</i></u> - When a request fails, the UserInfo Endpoint responds using the appropriate HTTP status code (typically, 400, 401, 403, or 405) and includes specific error codes in the response.

 For example: